 - Liquor Liability must be listed on the Certificate of Insurance.

 - Must comply with all state, county and local health and safety requirements.

 - Morris County Fire Marshals issue all tent and cooking permits.

-- Vendor application may be waived, for non-food vendors, if Event Organizer is approved for and meets Event Coordinator Insurance Requirements.
+- Vendor application may be waived, for non-food vendors, if Event Organizer status is approved for the event and the organizer can comply with all the Event Coordinator Insurance Requirements.